thunlp/KernelGAT/README.md

 ## Data and Checkpoint
-* Can be found at [Google Drive](https://drive.google.com/open?id=1cv9dfYN_dF8GyILFbON6IUB-iU3nsNLp)
+* Can be found at [Google Drive](https://drive.google.com/open?id=1cv9dfYN_dF8GyILFbON6IUB-iU3nsNLp).

 ## Retrieval Model
-* BERT based ranker
+* BERT based ranker.
-* Go to the retrieval_model folder for more information
+* Go to the retrieval_model folder for more information.

 ## Pretrain Model
-* Pre-train BERT with claim-evidence pairs
+* Pre-train BERT with claim-evidence pairs.
-* Go to the pretrain folder for more information
+* Go to the pretrain folder for more information.

 ## KGAT Model
-* Our KGAT model
+* Our KGAT model.
-* Go to the kgat folder for more information
+* Go to the kgat folder for more information.

 ## Results
 The results are all on [Codalab leaderboard](https://competitions.codalab.org/competitions/18814#results).
-(The Rank@1 and Rank@2 use XLNet and BERT(large))
+(The Rank@1 and Rank@2 use XLNet and BERT(large)).

 | Rank | User | Pre-train Model| Label Accuracy| FEVER Score |